 Comprehensive

-While collision coverage can cover the costs of damage during a car crash, comprehensive liability includes everything else — like a deer running into the front of your car, riots and vandalism, a tree branch falling on your car, a hail storm and natural disasters.
+While collision coverage can cover the costs of damage during a car crash, comprehensive liability includes everything else — like a deer running into the front of your car, riots and vandalism, a tree branch falling on your car, or a hail storm or other natural disaster.
 Comprehensive coverage can also pay for a broken windshield (though whether it makes sense to file a claim depends on your policy and deductible).
 It can also cover theft, of either your entire car or a piece of your car, such as a hood ornament.

 As mentioned before, if you’re still making payments on your car, you most likely are required to have both comprehensive and collision insurance in addition to liability coverage.